hkulsgaard/nifti_tools/README.md

     save_partial: False
 ```

-### Tips for the prossesing pipeline configuration
+### Notes
-- Create different config files for every processing pipeling.
-For example, if you need to make different modifications for the dataset D1 and D2, create two config files called "D1_config.yaml" and "D2_config.yaml".
+- You can create different config files for every processing pipeling.
+For example, if you need to make different modifications depending on the dataset, you can set individual config files for every dataset.

-- Create a copy of the config file and store it in the same directory where you have the output images.
+- After processing images, store the config file in the same directory of the input/output images for future usage and reference.

 - The parameter `save_partial` is very useful when experimenting.
-Set it "True" to keep a close watch in every prossesing step of the pipeling.
+Set it `True` to keep a close watch for every function.
 In this way, if there is some error in the final image, you can check which function is causing the problem.

+- All processed images are stored in the compressed lossless `.gz` format, saving time and storage space.

+- It is possible to develop new functions.
+You just need to add a new class in the `nifti_functions.py` file that inherits from `NiftiFunction` and add the function name in the dictiony of functions inside the `manager.py` file.

 ## How to run